projectcalico/calico/master/networking/advertise-service-ips.md

 Just as {{site.prodname}} supports advertising **pod IPs** over BGP, it also supports advertising Kubernetes **service IPs** outside a cluster over BGP.
 This avoids the need for a dedicated load balancer.
 This feature also supports equal cost multi-path (ECMP) load balancing across nodes in the cluster, as well as source IP address preservation for local services when you need more control.

-It’s easy to implement advertisement of Kubernetes service IPs in {{site.prodname}}.
+Finally, it’s easy to implement.
 To advertise a service cluster IPs, just add the advertisement CIDR block to your calico manifest.
 For advertisting service’s external IPs, you add the advertisement CIDR block in a cluster’s default BGP configuration resource.

 ### Features